Are PP TPE cables more recyclable than XLPE?

 Borealis, through RISE, found that both today and even more so in the future, XLPE is excellent for recyclability and circularity.
 The huge amount of XLPE in high, medium and low-voltage cables already installed worldwide constitutes a significant source of valuable material for recycling after end-of-life.
 The new XLPE recyclability technologies under development, beyond mechanical recycling, will further boost the possibilities and the value of this material for future recyclability streams.

-Download the full study here and for any questions about it, please get in touch with Davide today.
+Download the full study here and for any questions about it, please get in touch with Katinka today.

 - International standard: Environmental considerations specific to insulated electrical power and control cables